devsyrem/Solana-Forensic-Toolkit/README.md

 ## Collaboration Features

-SolFlow offers a comprehensive suite of collaboration tools designed specifically for blockchain analysis:
+Solana Forensic Toolkit offers a comprehensive suite of collaboration tools designed specifically for blockchain analysis:

 ### Team Management

 #### Creating Teams

-Teams in SolFlow provide a way to organize collaborators working on related analyses:
+Teams in Solana Forensic Toolkit provide a way to organize collaborators working on related analyses:

 1. Navigate to the "Team" tab in any visualization
 2. Click "Create New Team"